actionhero/actionhero/tutorials/web-server.md

 ]
 ```

 Params are loaded in this order GET -> POST (normal) -> POST (multipart).
-This means that if you have `{`{url}?key=getValue`}` and you post a variable `key=postValue` as well, the `postValue` will be the one used.
+This means that if you have `{url}?key=getValue` and you post a variable `key=postValue` as well, the `postValue` will be the one used.
 The only exception to this is if you use the URL method of defining your action.
 You can add arbitrary params to the whitelist by adding them to the `api.postVariables` array in your initializers.

 File uploads from forms will also appear in `connection.params`, but will be an object with more information.
 That is, if you uploaded a file called "image", you would have `connection.params.image.path`, `connection.params.image.name` (original file name), and `connection.params.image.type` available to you.